Isa-Ismail/SRE/README.md

  The user cannot change their details without getting permission from the admin.
  The internet connection is also a constraint for the application.
 Since the application cannot be run without the internet.
+### 2.6 User Documentation
+User can access the system with a stable internet connection and a web browser.
+User will have to type the URL for the system, and they will be presented with the system.
+### 2.7 Assumptions and Dependencies
+Several factors that may affect the requirements specified in the SRS include:
+ It is assumed that every user will have a profile in the system according to their access limit.
+ The complaints and the feedback given by the students and other members of the department are assumed to be reliable.
+ The schedule for the exam, registration window will be open for only few days only after these pages will be inactive until next exam or registration period.
+ In the case that the project is delayed, there are some requirements that could be transferred to the next versio

+## System Features

+### 3.1 Login into Portal
+In this feature, the user can login into the system by providing their respective ID and password to the portal which are unique and provided by the university.
+Purpose: to login into the portal and get benefitted by the features and information.
+### 3.2 Change Password
+Change the password once you have logged into the system.
+If the user forgets their password, a security question will be asked.
+In the event that he/she is unable to do so, the user must submit a formal request to the administrator for a password change together with the required documentation.
+Alternatively, an OTP will be provided to his/her phone number.
+Purpose: Login without any problem, can choose password whenever user wants to do.
+Software Requirements Specification for Website of Department of ICT Page 5
+### 3.3 View/ change profile details and other confidential information
+The user can access or modify parts of his or her personal information, including email id, contact information, and address information.
+The profile will include the student's name, age, permanent address, parent's name, address, and contact information, year, semester, assigned room, hostel name and number, etc.
+Purpose: To maintain his or her current profile status
+### 3.4 Help / Manual
+Can obtain assistance using the help option, which provides information on the system's various features.
+In addition, a copy of the user manual will be sent in this area.
+Purpose: In the incidence of confusion, the user can easily resolve the issue and gain a more thorough understanding of the system's functionality
+### 3.5 Schedules
+Users can browse timetables and schedules for classes, examinations, seminars, and buses.
+Purpose: By obtaining this information, users will be able to organize their activities to make the best use of their time.
+### 3.6 Notices and Aannouncements
+The user can browse news and announcements from several departments on the homepage.
+Purpose: The user receives department updates and is aware of department and university events.
+### 3.7 Academics
+This module on dashboard contains all the information about the academics such as Faculty information, all the programs, academic calendar.
+Purpose: After entering this module, user will have access to all academic content.
+3.8 Application of approval
+The user can request for different types of approvals like certificates after graduation, vehicle pass allowance, allowance for sitting in the exam etc. After filling the given format, the Software Requirements Specification for Website of Department of ICT Page 6 request will be sent to the administrative department for verification of request.
+After the verification, the user can get the response.
+Purpose: This feature makes the process more convenient, swift, and less laborious.
+### 3.9 Feedback
+By selecting the domain: Academics, Administration, Hostel, Mess, Transportation, one can file a complaint or provide feedback via text form.
+The department head will respond appropriately.
+Purpose: Informing authority having less effort.
+### 3.10 Result
+By logging into the site, students can view their results from previous semesters, generate a PDF file, and print it.
+Users are unable to view the results of other students.
+Also, they will be notified by pop-up notification
+Purpose: The user can track his or her academic performance conveniently.
+### 3.11 Research and Publications
+Student and faculty can access the contents of this segment by logging in the portal.
+Rest of the audience can only view just the title of research and publications and other documents.
+Also, students and faculty members can archive any thesis.
+Purpose: to be acknowledged about the previous and running works regarding paper publications
+### 3.12 Club Activities
+All of the department's clubs and its previous events, such as festivals and competitions, will be listed here.
+In addition, the details of the competition winner will be listed here.
+Purpose: Outsiders and new audiences, for example freshers, will be familiar with the activities of each club

+## External Interface Requirements

+### 4.1 User Interfaces
+When a user accesses the web portal for the very first time, the 'Home Page' of the portal should display a button that allows them to log in.
+If a user has not yet registered, they should be able to do so on the page where they log in if they are using this feature.
+In addition to that, there will be a remember me button.
+Users will be able to view the most recent notices posted by departments, as well as achievements, club activities, and other news and events, on the homepage of the website.
+We are going to add various features to the navigation bar, such as information about the department, academic information such as graduateundergraduate programs, semester results, enrollment, course curriculum, and other similar information.
+The user will also be able to view the members of the administrative staff and faculty.
+Users will be able to view a variety of study topics and the associated works when they navigate to the research section of the website.
+### 4.2 Hardware Interfaces
+Client End:
+Minimum RAM of 512MB or above
+Hard disk of 20GB or above
+Server End:
+Minimum RAM of 512MB or above
+Hard disk of 20GB or above
+### 4.3 Software Interfaces
+Compatible with any renowned browsers; for example, Google Chrome, Mozilla Firefox, Brave, Microsoft edge etc.
+Need text editor, HTML, CSS, JavaScript, bootstrap, react.js, firebase.
+### 4.4 Communications Interfaces
+Internet will be used to facilitate communication between the client and server.
+Initially, HTTP is used as the protocol.

+## Other Nonfunctional Requirements

+### 5.1 Performance Requirements
+Performance requirements should emphasize on loading web pages very fast to improve user experience.
+We are using React as a framework to build frontend UI.
+The backend will query the database and those operations will also take very little amount of time.
+That is the overall performance requirements for the project.
+### 5.2 Reliability
+Atomic operations will take place to maintain data integrity.
+Token based authorization will be implemented to authorize users.
+The website will ask users to accept cookies which will save the session information in the browser.
+### 5.3 Security Requirements
+The user privilege will be maintained strictly to ensure security.
+Users will be provided with three distinct roles to login to this website.
+The admin panel of the website will have access to majority of the data in the database.
+Teachers and students will also get their respective access to the database.
+A token-based authorization will ensure further security measures of this website.
+### 5.4 Software Quality Attributes
+Correctness, Reliability, Adequacy, Learnability, Robustness, Maintainability, Readability, Extensibility, Testability, Efficiency, Portability will be maintained.